clip-wise/clip-wise/README.md

 > A chrome extension that simplifies the learning process on YouTube

+## TODO
+- [ ] Convert the codebase completely to typescript
+- [ ] Use tailwindcss for styling and remove the custom css
+- [ ] Try and improve the prompt
+- [ ] Make it available also for firefox

 ## Available Scripts

 In the project directory, you can run the following scripts: